Sv443/BetterYTM/README-summary.md

 <br><br>

 ## Support:
-If you have any questions, issues, or feature requests, please [open an issue here](https://github.com/Sv443/BetterYTM/issues/new/choose).
+If you have any questions, issues, or feature requests, please [open an issue here.](https://github.com/Sv443/BetterYTM/issues/new/choose)
-You can also join the Discord server and ask your questions there or just hang out with other community members and me:
+You can also join my Discord server and ask your questions there or just hang out with other community members and me:

 [![Discord](https://img.shields.io/discord/565933531214118942)](https://discord.gg/aBH4uRG)